neilnelson/caffe_memory_test/chart_100_per_second.md

 create_mem_csv.php
 ```

 get_memory_usage.php is the free stats collection program.
-You can do a preliminary run of the Caffe mnist training, shown below, to find out how long it take.
+You can do a preliminary run of the Caffe mnist training, shown below, to find out how long it takes.
 Do a head and tail of the test/run.log to get the beginning and ending run times.
 Subtract the beginning from the ending to get run seconds.
-Add ten seconds or so so that the get_memory_usage.php run will get stats before and after the Caffe run.
-I used 30 seconds here.
+Add ten seconds or so so that get_memory_usage.php run will get stats before and after the Caffe run.
+I used a total of 30 seconds.
 ```
 php test/get_memory_usage.php *number_of_seconds*
 ```